 Schools are required to notify, monitor and report on the use of physical restraint.

-Schools should be, and usually are, a safe and happy place.
-But there are times when things risk getting out of control and someone needs to step in.
+Schools are usually a safe and happy place.
+But there are times when things happen and someone needs to step in, to keep everyone safe.

-On rare occasions a student may need to be physically restrained, and there are rules about when it is okay to do so.
+If a student needs to be physically restrained to keep everyone safe, there are rules in place about when it is okay to do so.

 What is physical restraint?

-Physical restraint is when a teacher or authorised staff member uses physical force to stop or restrict a student from moving their body.
+Physical restraint is when a teacher or authorised staff member uses physical force to stop, restrict or subdue a student from moving their body against their will.

-This is different from the acceptable physical contact that happens every day in school.
+This is different from physical contact that happens every day in schools.

 Examples of acceptable physical contact include: